aapati17/Group-Python-4/README.md

 - Readme and Documentation revised to explain the usage and prerequisites of the project.

 - Benchmarks are no longer forced on to the user.

+- Added cards for showing current metric values.

+- UI overhaul of the results page.

 ---